-- FR:10.9 The CKMS design shall specify how each cryptographic module responds todetected errors. - FR:10.10 The CKMS design shall specify its strategy for the repair or replacement offailed cryptographic modules. - 2894
+FR:10.9 The CKMS design shall specify how each cryptographic module responds to detected errors.

+FR:10.10 The CKMS design shall specify its strategy for the repair or replacement of failed cryptographic modules.

-PF:10.7 A Federal CKMS could automatically switch FCKMS processing to a backup cryptographic module upon detection or suspicion of a cryptographic module failure.
+PF:10.7 A Federal CKMS could automatically switch FCKMS processing to a backup cryptographic module upon detection or suspicion of a cryptographic module failure. --------- -- ---

-2895 10.7 Corruption of Keys and Metadata
+10.7 Corruption and Loss of Keys and Metadata

-2896 Cryptographic keys and metadata can be corrupted during transmission or in storage.
-If a 2897 corrupted key, or a key with corrupted metadata, has been used to protect data, the 2898 security consequences should be evaluated, since a loss or compromise of sensitive data could result.
-Corrupted keys and metadata should be either replaced or recovered fromreliable storage (e.g., backup) as soon as the corruption is detected.
+Cryptographic keys and metadata can be corrupted or lost during transmission or in storage.
+If a lost key, a corrupted key, or a key with corrupted metadata, has been used to protect data, the security consequences should be evaluated, since a loss or compromise of sensitive data could result.